yashk1998/Sarcasm_Detector/README.md

 # Sarcasm_Detector

-This code detects the sarcasm in a commet using the naive bayes model.
+This code detects the sarcasm in a commet using the naive bayes model, logistic regression and random forest classifier.